alisafaya/mukayese/README.md

 Turkish Natural Language Processing is left behind in developing state-of-the-art systems due to a lack of organized benchmarks and baselines.
 We fill this gap with __Mukayese__ (Turkish word for "comparison/benchmarking"), an extensive set of datasets and benchmarks for several Turkish NLP tasks.
 All of the datasets and code have been made public in this repository.

+Ali Safaya, Emirhan Kurtuluş, Arda Goktogan, and Deniz Yuret.
+2022.
+Mukayese: Turkish NLP Strikes Back.
+In Findings of the Association for Computational Linguistics: ACL 2022, pages 846–863, Dublin, Ireland.
+Association for Computational Linguistics.

 ## Updates

+- (25/05/2022) Paper is accepted to Findings of ACL'22.
 - (22/03/2022) Summarization models are online on Huggingface!
 Download [here](https://huggingface.co/mukayese)
 - (01/03/2022) Paper is on ArXiv.
 View [here](https://arxiv.org/abs/2203.01215).
 - (25/02/2022) Datasets have been made available through pre-release [v0.0.1](https://github.com/alisafaya/mukayese/releases/tag/v0.0.1)